'Hang in there', Macron tells ministers in minority government | Politics

 'Hang in there', Macron tells ministers in minority government

-Having lost the absolute majority in the lower house of parliament in elections in June, Macron and his government will need to negotiate support from the opposition bill by bill, for each reform.
+Having lost their absolute majority in the lower house of parliament in elections in June, Macron and his government will need to negotiate bill-by-bill support from the opposition for their planned reforms.
 "We must acknowledge the refusal of established parties to be part of a government agreement", Macron told ministers in the cabinet meeting that followed the morning's reshuffle.

 Describing the new political landscape as "exceptional", Macron said that required from the government "a lot of ambition, because the country needs reforms ... and a spirit of responsibility to build demanding compromises".
-"In that context, you will have to hang in there," he said, as the hard-left La France Insoumise (LFI, France Unbowed) announced it would table a no-confidence vote against the reshuffled government on Wednesday.
+"In that context, you will have to hang in there," he said, as the hard-left La France Insoumise (France Unbowed, or LFI) announced it would table a no-confidence vote against the reshuffled government on Wednesday.

-LFI would need not only its left-wing partners but also nearly all of the far right and conservatives to join it for the no-confidence vote to be successful, which seems unlikely at this stage, but the government is likely to have a hard time getting some of its reforms adopted in parliament.
-Challenges will start as early as this week with a draft cost-of-living bill set to be adopted by the government and make its way to parliament.
+LFI would need not only its left-wing partners but also nearly all of the far right and conservatives to join it for the no-confidence vote to be successful, which seems unlikely at this stage.
+But the government is likely to have a hard time getting some of its reforms passed.
+The challenges will start as early as this week with a draft cost-of-living bill set to be adopted by the government and make its way to parliament.

 "REBUILD TRUST" Macron brought in the health minister who steered France through COVID, Olivier Veran, to sell the government's policies to voters worried about a spike in inflation.

 "The president of the republic ignores the verdict of the ballot boxes and the demand of the French people for different policies," the far-right's Marine Le Pen tweeted.
-After Macron announced no coalition pact nor poached any major names from the opposition in this latest reshuffle, Manuel Bompard, a lawmaker from France Unbowed, said: "There are obviously few volunteers to climb aboard the Titanic."
+After Macron announced no coalition pact and did not poach any major names from the opposition in this latest reshuffle, Manuel Bompard, a lawmaker from France Unbowed, said: "There are obviously few volunteers to climb aboard the Titanic."

 Finance Minister Bruno Le Maire was among the senior cabinet members staying in their jobs.
 New appointments include Laurence Boone, the OECD's deputy secretary general and chief economist, who will replace Clement Beaune as minister for European affairs, while Beaune becomes the new transport minister.